meltwater/terraform-aws-asg-dns-handler/README.md

 ## How does it work?

-The module sets up the following
+The module sets up these things:

-- A SNS topic
+1. A SNS topic
-- A Lambda function
+2. A Lambda function
-- A topic subscription sending SNS events to the Lambda function
+3. A topic subscription sending SNS events to the Lambda function

 The Lambda function then does the following: